 Direct Trains from Florence to Rome

 Most of the high-speed trains on the Florence-Rome route offer direct service, so you won't need to worry about changing trains midway.
-There are some slower trains that do require a change, so just make sure you're paying attention to your ticket details carefully when booking.
+There are some slower trains that do require a change, so just make sure you're paying attention to your ticket details when booking.

 Amenities on Trains from Florence to Rome

-The top of the line AV trains are Frecciarossa, and these train cars all come with air-conditioning and power outlets in the seats for your convenience.
-There are both 1st-class and 2nd-class cars (1st class passengers get a free drink and a choice of newspaper), and a cafe car that's available to all passengers.
+The top of the line AV trains are Frecciarossa, and these train cars are all equipped with air-conditioning and power outlets in your seat for your convenience.
+There are both 1st-class and 2nd-class cars.
+First class passengers get a free drink and a choice of newspaper.
+A cafe car is available to all passengers.